fairlearn/fairlearn/docs/user_guide/assessment.rst

 We can now interrogate this :class:`MetricFrame` to find the values for our chosen metrics.
-First, the metrics evaluated on the entire dataset (disregarding the sensitive feature), accessed via the :meth:`MetricFrame.overall`
+First, the metrics evaluated on the entire dataset (disregarding the sensitive feature), accessed via the :atrr:`MetricFrame.overall`
 property:

 .. doctest:: assessment_metrics